Running Shoes

 * Men's Weight: 6.2 ozs / 175.8 gm (1/2 pair)

 It would appear they've done everything right.
 But keep in mind, neither the Five Fingers nor that Merrel has an cushioning.
 If you're running on grass, you may not feel you need any.
-But I really feel it.
+But I really feel it

 I believe that learning how to run by landing on the ball of your foot is the way to go.
 We're going to call this barefoot running regardless of whether you wear shoes or not.
 So after running for 40 years one way, I'm trying to learn a new way to run.
 (There's more on this on the running page.)
 But understand this.
 You're shifting stress away from your knees and onto the foot and Achilles tendon.
 You'll also feel it in your calf.
 If you decide to make the change, it must be gradual.
-It's been months now, and I'm still limiting myself to one mile a day running in barefoot mode.
+It's been months now, and I'm still limiting myself to under two miles a day running in barefoot mode.
 If you're not an old man like me, you might be able to shift quicker.
 But please be careful.
 Many have injured themselves in the effort to find a safer more injury-free running style.
 This is called irony.
 Take your time.

 More shoes will be added to the page as more companies find their way into the light.